MazelTovy/geochat/README.md

 - Top P: Controls diversity of token selection
 - Max Length: Maximum number of tokens to generate

-## RAG (Retrieval Augmented Generation)
+## RAG (Retrieval Augmented Generation) with FlashRAG

-The RAG system enhances the model's responses by retrieving relevant information from a document knowledge base:
+The enhanced RAG system powered by FlashRAG works as follows:

-1. **Document Processing**: Documents are divided into chunks and processed for efficient retrieval
+1. **Document Processing**: NYC Schools JSON files are converted to structured text, divided into chunks, and processed for efficient retrieval
-2. **Embedding & Indexing**: Document chunks are embedded and indexed for semantic search
+2. **Embedding & Indexing**: Document chunks are embedded using the E5 model and indexed for semantic search
-3. **Retrieval**: When a user asks a question, relevant document chunks are retrieved
+3. **Retrieval**: When a user asks a question, FlashRAG's semantic search identifies the most relevant document chunks
-4. **Augmented Generation**: The retrieved information is integrated into the prompt, producing more informed responses
+4. **Augmented Generation**: The retrieved information is integrated into the prompt, helping the model provide accurate information about NYC schools

+## Adding Custom Data

-To use RAG:
+To use your own data with the FlashRAG-powered RAG system:

-1. Place your reference documents in the `documents/` directory
+1. Place your documents in the `nyc_schools_data/` directory or create your own data directory
-2. Run the initialization script to process documents
+2. Modify the `PROCESSED_DIR` path in the `run_model_server.SBATCH` script to point to your data directory
-3. Toggle the "Use Retrieval (RAG)" switch in the web interface
+3. Restart the model server by submitting the SBATCH script again

+Supported file formats include: `.txt`, `.md`, `.json` (with custom formatting for NYC Schools JSON structure), with more formats planned for future updates.

+## Behind the Scenes

+The `run_model_server.SBATCH` script performs the following tasks:

+1. Sets up the environment with required dependencies
+2. Checks if FlashRAG is installed and installs it if necessary
+3. Checks if RAG initialization has been performed (by looking for the index and corpus files)
+4. If needed, automatically runs the initialization process to:
+   - Process the NYC Schools data into document chunks
+   - Build the FlashRAG retrieval index
+5. Starts the model server

+All these steps happen automatically when you submit the SBATCH job, eliminating the need to run separate commands.

 ## Common Issues